Jonathan-Rop/Health-ETL/README.md

 - [📝 License](#license)

-# 📖 Raising the Village Data Pipeline to ingest data to a data warehouse Hub <a name="about-project"></a>
+# 📖 A Health Pipeline to n=ingest data to a datawarehouse with the end goal of showing stats <a name="about-project"></a>

-In this Project, I have sourced files from MiniIO as a data source, perfomed ETL processes using pandas and visualization using PowerBI:
+In this Project, I have sourced files from an open source dataset, perfomed ETL transformations with spark with the aim of produceing cleaned data:

-- Python

 ## 🛠 Built With <a name="built-with"></a>